fgonzalezj/bci/README.md

 ./gradlew bootRun
 ```

-By default, the application will be available at http::localhost:8080 with the following endpoins:
+By default, the application will be available at http::localhost:8080 with the following end-points:
 - Create a new user, example in curl:
 ```
 curl --location --request POST 'localhost:8080/sign-up' \